asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 ## Defining Operations

 Operations can be defined as an independent object in the AsyncAPI document.
-Operations have the following components for it's definition.
-More information about each field names that are used to define operations can be found [here](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#operationObject).
+Operations have the following components for their definition.
+More information about each field name that is used to define operations can be found [here](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#operationObject).
-Additionally, an example to show the usage of each field names in defining operations can be found [here](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#operationsObject).
+Additionally, an example to show the usage of each field name in defining operations can be found [here](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#operationsObject).
-`operations` are separate objects in the AsyncAPI document on the same level.
-`channels` can be linked within `operations` by referencing them within the `channels`, just like the following example - For adding operations to an AsyncAPI document, we need to define them within the channels section of the document.
-You can add operations to an AsyncAPI document as follows -

 The following diagram briefs the important field names that are frequently used to define AsyncAPI operations in Spec 3.0.0 -